codacy-open-source-project-scans/nodejs/BUILDING.md

 Optional requirements to build the MSI installer package:

-* The .NET SDK component from [Visual Studio 2019](https://visualstudio.microsoft.com/vs/older-downloads/#visual-studio-2019-and-other-products)
+* The .NET SDK component from [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/)
+  * This component can be installed via the Visual Studio Installer Application

 Optional requirements for compiling for Windows 10 on ARM (ARM64):

-* Visual Studio 15.9.0 or newer
+* Visual Studio 17.6.0 or newer
 * Visual Studio optional components
   * Visual C++ compilers and libraries for ARM64
   * Visual C++ ATL for ARM64